 The ‘biology of history’ as the ‘biology of capital’: The Microbiomisation of Class

-– Andrea Núñez Casal – Goldsmiths, University of London
+– Andrea Núñez Casal – University of Oxford

 Antimicrobial resistance (AMR), microbiome scientists insist, is the main cause of the loss of microbial diversity in high-income countries.
 Biomedical, public health and science policy epistemologies describe AMR as a phenomenon of global proportions, horizontally distributed, affecting all the same, rich and poor.
 I sustain the opposite.
 AMR is not global.
 It does not affect everyone the same.